JohnTheCoolingFan/sands_of_merkhyl/README.md

-# Sands on which the Sun never sets
+# Sun never sets on the sands of Merkhyl

-Short internal name: Sands
+Short internal name: Sands of Merkhyl or just Sands